CodeLouisville/FSJS-class-project/README.md

 ## Serve a static page
-1. Create a "public" directory inside the `src` directory
+1. Create a "public" directory inside the root directory
 ```
 mkdir public
 ```